 Are Patients Loyal to Their Provider?
-What Current Trends Reveal
+What Patient Loyalty Trends Reveal

 That number is even higher among older patients, with more than 65% of patients over age 65 saying they have no loyalty to a specific hospital or health system.
 That lack of loyalty can be expensive, with some estimates saying that every 7% to 10% of patient attrition can cost a hospital up to $100 million in lost revenue.